hyperoslo/Cache/README.md

 data protection on iOS, WatchKit Extension, tvOS.

-In addition to that you can use a method on `HybridCache` and `SpecializedCache` to set file protection level:
+In addition to that you can use a method on `HybridCache` and `SpecializedCache` to set file protection level (iOS only):

 ```swift
 try cache.setFileProtection(.complete)